sdabney5/hudlink/README.md

 - **HUD program data**: Linked Picture of Subsidized Housing administrative data
 - **Allocation rates**: Units available / eligible households
 - **Gap estimates**: Unmet housing need by county and demographic group

+### 3. Visualizations
+When `create_gap_visual` is enabled, hudlink generates an interactive choropleth map showing HUD program allocation rates across all processed states:

+- **`hud_allocation_gap_map_[year].html`**: Interactive county-level map
+  - Color-coded by allocation rate (red = low performance, blue = high performance)
+  - Hover tooltips show county name, state, and exact allocation percentage
+  - Uses "Summary of All HUD Programs" data, or first program in your config list
+  - Includes all states specified in your configuration
+  - Opens in any web browser, no internet connection required
+  - Fully self-contained HTML file suitable for sharing or embedding

+**Example visualization features:**
+- Zoom and pan controls for detailed county-level analysis
+- Professional styling with clear legends and titles
+- Responsive design works on desktop and mobile browsers
+- Export options for presentations and reports

+**Note:** Visualizations are created after all state processing is complete and are saved to your main output directory alongside the individual state folders.

 ## Core Features